• Skip to primary navigation

 • Aromatherapy

-Best 7 Essential Oils for Cuts, Scrapes and Wounds
+7 Essential Oils for Cuts, Scrapes and Wounds

 Sometimes it’s a small accident with the kitchen knife, or the razor blade slips a little while shaving… Maybe your child has fallen down on the playground and gets a little road rash on his knee.
-A little cut or bruise sometimes happens quicker that you can say O-U-C-H!
-They are a part of daily life.

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Read my full disclosure policy here.

-Minor wounds usually aren’t anything serious, but it’s important to wash them, especially if you plan to apply essential oils to them afterwards.
 Start by rinsing the cut with clean water (straight water of with a clean cloth if you like), to ensure there isn’t anything inside of it.
 Most small cuts or scrapes will stop bleeding in a reasonably short amount of time.

-Contents
+Contents hide

 • Why Essential Oils Help Cuts and Scrapes